-What it was like to be at the fight on the Texas House floor
+What it was like to watch the fight on the Texas House floor

 Washington (CNN)On Monday, at the end of the Texas legislative session, things took a very nasty turn.
-Protesters unhappy with a bill passed through the legislature that would ban so-called "sanctuary cities" stormed the chamber, forcing a tense standoff that led to an altercation -- the details of which are unclear -- between Republican and Democratic legislators.
-Texas Tribune editor Emily Ramshaw witnessed all of it.
+Protesters unhappy with a bill passed through the legislature that would ban so-called "sanctuary cities" entered the House gallery, forcing lawmakers to halt their work.
+Amid that standoff, there was an altercation -- the details of which are unclear -- between Republican and Democratic legislators.
+Texas Tribune editor Emily Ramshaw watched it unfold.
 Our conversation about the fight -- as well as what else went on and whether there's going to be a special session -- conducted via email and lightly edited for flow is below.

-What it was like to be at the fight on the Texas House floor
+What it was like to watch the fight on the Texas House floor

 Cillizza: The fight over SB-4 -- the Texas "sanctuary cities" ban -- drew massive attention nationally on Monday.
 Was it expected?